 Over recent years and after a push from construction trade groups, states across the county adopted notice and opportunity to repair (“NOR”) statutes.
-The statutes generally provide that before a property owner files suit against a builder, the owner should give the builder notice of the alleged defect, permit the builder to inspect the property, and allow the builder to either reject the claim or offer to settle the claim through repairs or a payment.
+The statutes generally provide that before a property owner initiates an action in court against a builder, the owner should give the builder notice of the alleged defect, permit the builder to inspect the property, and allow the builder to either reject the claim or offer to settle the claim through repairs or a payment.
 The purpose of the statutes is to allow builders and owners to quickly and cheaply resolve construction defect claims without getting bogged down in litigation.

 The effectiveness of these statutes has been hampered by their interplay, or lack thereof, with builders’ commercial general liability (“CGL”) insurance policies.
 Builders typically rely on CGL policies and the defense and indemnity they provide, to respond to, assess, defend against, and resolve construction defect claims.
 Responding to and assessing an owner’s notice under a NOR statute requires personnel and legal and technical expertise that builders often do not have on staff and do not wish to pay for when a CGL carrier will cover those expenses should litigation ensure.
 Also, a builder may be reluctant to offer to repair or settle a claim in response to a NOR notice without the builder’s CGL carrier covering the loss.
 In addition to those issues, builders may need the assistance of legal counsel in responding to a NOR notice because in many states the builder’s response to the notice has important effects in any future litigation.